Twitter warns of new violence to come, brewing again on social media, as reason for Trump ban

 A post about the event in Pittsburgh included pictures of stockpiles of ammunition, the Alethea report said.
 An online militia forum called for recruits in Kentucky because “diplomatic efforts have been exhausted.”

-“A popular guerilla [sic] onslaught is a nightmare for them,” said the anonymous writer of one post on the encrypted messaging service Telegram about the scattered militia events.
+“A popular guerilla onslaught is a nightmare for them,” said the anonymous writer of one post on the encrypted messaging service Telegram about the scattered militia events.
 “Is the military going to deploy in mass everywhere?
 They can’t.”

 The report, while culled from public posts, also notes a shift toward communicating in closed, private groups on encrypted platforms such as Signal, suggesting there is significantly more organizing happening beyond the view of independent researchers and, likely, to authorities as well.